paullally/MS3/README.md

 if you created the workout you will have the option to edit and delete it.<br>
 if you did not create the workout page you will have the option to save it.<br>
 This page also has a smaller navbar that allows the users to filter between all the workouts and the workouts they saved.
+## Features left to implement

+There were several features planned for the future implentation of this project.

+(1) Liking Shared Workouts
+ - I would like to add a like button and counter to each shared workout card.

+(2) Adding friends
+- I would like to give users the ability to add each other friends to make a social network for users to compare and compete to add a competitive  element to the application

+(3) Tracking activity
+- I would like to add a calendar to the profile page that will track the users activity on the application to see which days they are most active

+---